Eva Mendes All Smiles After Date With Ryan Gosling, ‘Blade Runner’ Star’s Wife Takes Daughter Out

 With the divorce rumors put to rest, Eva Mendes emerged with her daughter Esmeralda after he date night with Ryan Gosling.
-Eva, Ryan and their family of four live a very quiet life, away from the prying eyes of paparazzi.
+Eva, Ryan, and their family of four live a very quiet life, away from the prying eyes of paparazzi.
 Blade Runner 2049 star, who has seen in a sudden surge in his acting career, rarely appears or talks about Eva or his daughters.

 But that was changed when the Canadian actor made an appearance with his baby mama at Disneyland last week.
 It was an odd publicity move for the couple, who do not like to be in the limelight, to go on a date in probably the most crowded place on earth.